mikemahoney218/forthetrees/README.md

 using the Blender 3D rendering software.

 Please note that this package is in early development; breaking changes can and will happen as better approaches become evident.
+Development on this project has been temporarily paused, but I fully intend to come back to this approach in the future.

 ## Usage